Sekai no Owari: Musical style

 Sekai no Owari started as an alternative rock band but later adopted concepts of J-pop and experimented with other genres.
-The band expressed their wish to "not to be thrown into any particular box..." and attempted to develop a diverse style.
+The band expressed their wish "not to be thrown into any particular box..." and attempted to develop a diverse style.
 The band's music ranges from electro-pop to jazz, rock and classical music, merging them into a fantasy-inspired concept.

-Sekai no Owari performs internationally as “End of the World".
+Sekai no Owari performs internationally as "End of the World".
 They have a number of songs which are in English, in order to better reach an international audience.
 The band has stated in interviews that they feel a non-Japanese audience will not connect as well with Japanese (language) music, and so they try to write English language music from a different perspective.

 Guitarist and sound producer Nakajin has also contributed vocals.
-He wrote and performed “Tonight” and 炎の戦士 ("Honou no Senshi,” “Flame Warrior”), from Sekai no Owari's second album, Entertainment, as well as “Goodbye,” from their album Lip, and “Doppelganger,” from their album Eye.
+He wrote and performed "Tonight" and "Honou no Senshi" (lit. "warrior of flame"), from Sekai no Owari's second album, Entertainment, as well as "Goodbye," from their album Lip, and "Doppelganger," from their album Eye.
 Nakajin also performed vocals on and wrote the lyrics for "Kaleidoscope," a B-side track from the 2020 single "silent."
 Sekai no Owari's 2021 album scent of memory also features a solo song from Nakajin, titled "Masayume."